Setheck/Locker/README.md

 Usage
 -----
-To use Locker, there are two main components to keeping track of a lock.
+To use Fillock, there are two main components to keeping track of a lock.
 First, a file name which will be used as a location to create a file to be used as the lock itself.
 Second, an id is used to determine if this process has the current lock.